 - Making sure collection tins/containers are sealed and clearly labelled with the fundraiser's logo.

 Sometimes, just making a donation doesn't feel like enough.
 If you want to do more, you can help raise funds through your workplace or a community group or sports club.
-For example, you could organise a morning tea at work and ask for gold coin donations to go towards a nominated charity.
+For example, you could organise a morning tea at work and ask for gold coin donations to go towards an appeal or a nominated charity.

 Other ideas include partnering with your local cinema for a fundraising screening, hosting a gala dinner, holding a trivia night, or organising a barbecue or fair.
 A raffle can be an effective fundraiser, especially if you keep your costs down by attracting prizes through donation.